JvanKatwijk/qt-dab/README.md

 Qt-DAB-3.2-Beta is software for Windows, Linux and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
 It is the successor of both DAB-rpi and sdr-j-DAB, two former programs by the same author.

 ---------------------------------------------------------------------
-Summary of new features in Qt-DAB-3.2-Beta
+Summary of new features in Qt-DAB-3.21-Beta
 ---------------------------------------------------------------------

-Qt-DAB 3.2 distinguishes itself from the previous version by the following visible changes
+Qt-DAB 3.21 distinguishes itself from the previous version by the following visible changes

+ * based on user requests, the *scanning* function is slightly changed.
+While in previous versions scanning stopped as soon as a channel with valid DAB data is encountered.
+In this version, default behaviour is to continu scanning (well, until the scan button is touched again, a service is selected, a channel is changed), while one needs to add a line (shortScan=1) to the configuration file to select the "old" behaviour.

  * stereo indicator disappeared on the main GUI, and its place is taken by the progress bar showing the quality of the FIC decoding.
 Since this